gabbrousset/perceptron/README.md

-# perceptron
+# Perceptron
-ML, perceptron algorithm (supervised learning of binary classifiers).
+Machine Learning, perceptron algorithm (supervised learning of binary classifiers).
+Made with Python for the MITx - 6.86x course.